Petroleum: 19th century

-In the mid-19th century, various parts of the world saw oil well developments, though the title of the "first oil well" depends on the criteria.
+In the mid-19th century, oil wells developed quickly in various parts of the world, though the title of the "first oil well" depends on the criteria.
 In 1846, a group of Russian Imperial engineers directed by Major Alexeyev of the Bakinskii Corps of Mining Engineers accidentally struck oil while hand-drilling with a primitive percussion rig in Bibi-Heybat, near Baku (now Azerbaijan), though they were not specifically searching for oil.

-In 1853, Ignacy Łukasiewicz, who discovered how to distill kerosene from seep crude oil and invented the modern kerosene lamp, hand-dug the first intentional well for commercial oil extraction in Bóbrka, Poland to supply fuel for lighting (still operational as of 2025).
-In 1856 in Ulaszowice, near Jasło, he opened the world's first industrial oil refinery.
+In 1853, Ignacy Łukasiewicz, who discovered how to distill kerosene from seep crude oil and invented the modern kerosene lamp, hand-dug the first intentional well for commercial oil extraction in Bóbrka, Poland, to supply fuel for lighting (still operational as of 2025).
 A hand-dug well and another refinery followed in 1857 near Ploiești, Romania.
 Romania (then a vassal of the Ottoman Empire) was the first country in the world to have its annual crude oil output officially recorded in international statistics – 275 tonnes for 1857.

-In 1859, Edwin Drake drilled the first steam-powered well in Titusville, Pennsylvania in the US, attracting investment and "kick-starting" the mass production and rapid expansion of the global petroleum industry.
-The same year, engine-drilled wells appeared also in West Virginia.

 In 1858, Georg Christian Konrad Hunäus found a significant amount of petroleum while drilling for lignite in Wietze, Germany.
 Wietze later provided about 80% of German consumption in the Wilhelmine Era.
-The production stopped in 1963, but Wietze has hosted a Petroleum Museum since 1970.
+The production stopped in 1963, but Wietze has hosted a petroleum museum since 1970.
 Oil sands have been mined since the 18th century.
-In Wietze in lower Saxony, natural asphalt/bitumen has been explored since the 18th century.
+In Wietze, natural asphalt/bitumen has been explored since the 18th century.
 Both in Pechelbronn as in Wietze, the coal industry dominated the petroleum technologies.

-Chemist James Young in 1847 noticed a natural petroleum seepage in the coal mine at riddings Alfreton, Derbyshire from which he distilled a light thin oil suitable for use as lamp oil, at the same time obtaining a more viscous oil suitable for lubricating machinery.
+Chemist James Young in 1847 noticed a natural petroleum seepage in the coal mine at Riddings, Derbyshire, from which he distilled a light thin oil suitable for use as lamp oil, at the same time obtaining a more viscous oil suitable for lubricating machinery.
 In 1848, Young set up a small business refining crude oil.

-Young eventually succeeded, by distilling cannel coal at low heat, in creating a fluid resembling petroleum, which when treated in the same way as the seep oil gave similar products.
-Young found that by slow distillation he could obtain several useful liquids from it, one of which he named "paraffine oil" because at low temperatures it congealed into a substance resembling paraffin wax.The production of these oils and solid paraffin wax from coal formed the subject of his patent dated October 17, 1850.
+Young eventually succeeded (by distilling cannel coal at low heat) in creating a fluid resembling petroleum, which when treated in the same way as the seep oil gave similar products.
+Young found that by slow distillation he could obtain several useful liquids from it, one of which he named "paraffine oil" because at low temperatures it congealed into a substance resembling paraffin wax.
+The production of these oils and solid paraffin wax from coal formed the subject of his patent dated October 17, 1850.
 In 1850, Young & Meldrum and Edward William Binney entered into partnership under the title of E.W.
 Binney & Co. at Bathgate in West Lothian and E. Meldrum & Co. at Glasgow; their works at Bathgate were completed in 1851 and became the first truly commercial oil-works in the world with the first modern oil refinery.